ondoprotocol/usdy-noble/x/aura/spec/03_events_blocklist.md

 ## OwnershipTransferStarted

-This event is emitted when an ownership transfer process is started.
+This event is emitted when an ownership transfer is started.

 ```shell
 - attributes: